johnjackoleary/cfi-commonplace-book/Lesson Plans/Private/PPL6.1 Night Operations and Night Cross Country.md

 		1. > [!quote] From [[AFH Ch11]]
 		> Pilots are encouraged to turn on their landing lights when operating within 10 miles of an airport and below 10,000 feet.
 	4. Interior and panel lighting
+	5. Fueling at night or before
-3. Airport lighting
+1. Airport lighting
 	1. Beacons, runway and taxi lighting, [[VASI]], [[PAPI]], [[REIL]]
 	2. Pilot-controlled lighting and how to operate
-4. Navigation at night
+2. Navigation at night
 	1. Plan a route to maximize time within glide range of an airport
 	2. Pilotage and chart-reading techniques
 	3. Illusion affecting night flight